-Preparing this brief review, I spent some time just looking at this watch comparing different versions and trying to get the idea behind the design.
-Now, I have an impression that the watch was initially designed as a bracelet-only model and the black leather strap (it, by the way of speaking, looks nice for a timepiece that is right now offered at less than $3400 for a version in stainless steel) was added as a sort of an afterthought.
+Preparing this brief review, I spent some time just looking at this watch comparing different versions trying to get the idea behind the design.
+Now, I have an impression that initially, it was a bracelet-only model, and the black leather strap (that, by the way of speaking, looks nice for a timepiece that costs less than $3400 for a version in stainless steel) was a sort of an afterthought.

 I am trying to say that the lugs, as well as the shape of the case, were drawn with an idea that the empty space would be filled by steel (and, when it comes to two-tone version, pink gold) with finely machine-brushed and mirror-polished textures to make it feel even classier.
 However, when you get a version with a leather strap, the lugs suddenly look way too long and there is no clear purpose behind this compact timekeeper (it measures just 40 millimeters in diameter: not bad for a dress watch) occupying almost all width of an average wrist.